7 panel oral drug alcohol test

 Control line fails to appear.
 Insufficient specimen volume or incorrect procedural techniques are the most likely reasons for control line failure.
 Review the procedure and repeat the test using a new test device.
 If the problem persists, discontinue using the lot immediately and contact your supplier.

 Alcohol Test Results:

 Alcohol Negative Result: The alcohol pad shows no color change (remains white or cream colored); it should be interpreted as a negative result (no alcohol present).
-A result where the outer edges of the alcohol pad produces a slight color but the majority of the pad remains colorless should be repeated to ensure complete saturation of the alcohol pad with oral fluid.
+A result where the outer edges of the alcohol pad produce a slight color but the majority of the pad remains colorless should be repeated to ensure complete saturation of the alcohol pad with oral fluid.
 If the second result is the same, the results should be interpreted as being negative (no alcohol present).

 Full instructions are included in each box.
-Click the links below to download product data sheet for 7 panel oral drug alcohol test and test result form.
+Click the links below to download product data sheet for 7-panel oral drug alcohol test and test result form.